 Kabaj is not the only place to stop have a bite.
 For lunch, we stopped at Hiša Marica, the restaurant has a beautiful terrace on the street.
 The restaurant offers traditional cuisine, based on seasonal and local ingredients.

 If you are looking for an afternoon snack, I suggest heading to the house of culture in Šmartno.
 They offer great cakes and they also do Olive Oil tasting.
 The cafe also holds several art expositions.

+We recommend staying in Brda 2 days, this way you have time ti enjoy all the tastings and also have time to hike around.
 As mentioned earlier, we decided to stay in the small town of Šmartno.
 In this medieval town perched on a hill, we stopped our choice on the San Martin hotel .
-Located 2 minutes away from the centre of the village, this hotel offers a terrace with a breathtaking view of the mountains and the vines.
-The rooms are very comfortable and each has its own balcony with a view on the hills.
-The hotel is also known for its restaurant and their wine cellar.
+Located 2 minutes away from the centre of the village, this hotel offers a terrace with a breathtaking view of the hills and the vines.
+The rooms are very comfortable and each has its own balcony with a view on the valley The hotel is also known for its restaurant and their wine cellar.
 The wine list is spectacular as one of the most reputable sommelier of the region owns the hotel.
-A brekfast buffet with local products and yummy croissants is included in the rooom price.
+A breakfast buffet with local products and yummy croissants is included in the room price.
 Also, the hotel is ideally located if you like hiking.
 In fact, it is located on the Alpe Adria trail Path!

 Even if you are not staying at the hotel, just come and stop for a glass of wine, the view is worth it!

 As with any wine region, the wineries can be sparse and distances can be a little treacherous.
 We suggest to take a car as it will make your mobility easier, however, be careful not to drink too much.
 If you do so, you can also bike.
 Since the Brda region is on the hills, biking might be a little difficult.